A Chat with a Japan TEFL Teacher

 Did you enjoy the job?
 Tell us a bit about what the experience was like...

 I found my first six months in Japan hard...I got dumped pretty swiftly after arriving there by my girlfriend, and it was bloody cold for a lot of the time...but the children I taught made it all worthwhile.
 I got a nickname and was ridiculed for looking like a famous manga - or cartoon - character.
 Apparently even the headmaster called me by the pseudonym.
 The days at school were spent laughing with or at the kids and some of the more peculiar teachers who were clearly social outcasts.

 It wasn't all good though.
 My teaching supervisor made me go into school during all holidays even when there were no kids there.
 With no teaching to do, it was all but impossible not to get bored.
 I got the impression the Japanese teachers were just making things up for me to do.

 Despite this it was an exciting, exhausting, challenging but above all immensely satisfying job.
-I'd do again if I had the balls to drop it all and re-apply for JET.
+I'd do again if I had the courage to drop it all and re-apply for JET.

 Do you have any tips for people who are heading off to Japan to teach English?